fi-ts/cloudctl/docs/cloudctl_postgres.md

 ### Synopsis

-Create an manage postgres databases.
+Create and manage postgres databases.

-To create a postgres database you first need to specify/create a backup-config where the database should store the backups.
+To create a postgres database you first need to specify/create a backup-config where the database backups are stored in.
-This can be done either by auto-create a S3 endpoint or provide all S3 details.
+This can be done either by auto-creating an S3 endpoint or provide all S3 details manually.

 Example Workflow: